fauna/fauna-js/README.md

 ## Client Configuration

-The client can be configured for your specific environment.
-You can also provide query options that will be sent by default with every request
+The driver use's a default ClientConfiguration.
+We recommend most users stick with the defaults.

+If your environment needs different configuration however, the default ClientConfiguration can be overriden.

+Furthermore, on each request you can provide query specific configuration that will override the setting in your client for that request only.

 ```typescript
 import { Client, endpoints, type ClientConfiguration } from "fauna";